Postpartum Bath – When Can You Take a Bath After Giving Birth?

-- If you already have an infection or any other illness, it is best to avoid taking a bath.
+- If you already have an infection or any other illness, avoiding a bath is best.

-- Even while taking showers, make sure the water isn’t too hot or too cold.
-The extreme temperatures could get you dizzy, more so due to the loss of blood post birth.
+- Even while taking showers, ensure the water isn’t too hot or cold.
+The extreme temperatures could get you dizzy, more so due to the loss of blood post-birth.

-- Make sure you navigate the bathroom carefully and use footwear that doesn’t slip on the floor.
+- Make sure you navigate the bathroom carefully and use footwear with a good grip.

-- Choosing to use a stool or a chair to sit under the shower and take a bath might be helpful after a caesarean delivery.
+- Using a stool or a chair to sit under the shower and take a bath might be helpful after a caesarean delivery.

 - Initial baths after delivery could result in vaginal discharges being present.
 This is normal and isn’t a cause of worry.